ontodev/robot/docs/verify.md

 The `verify` command is used to check an ontology for violations of rules.
 Each rule is expressed as a SPARQL SELECT query that matches violations of the rule.
 If the query produces any results, `verify` will exit with an error message that reports the violations.
 If the ontology conforms to the rule, the query should find no violations, and the `verify` command will succeed.

-In the `verify` command, you specify a set of queries using the `--queries` parameter and specifying an output directory for the result using the `--output-dir` paramter, e.g. `--queries` query-file-1 query-file-2 ... `--output-dir` some-directory
+In the `verify` command, you specify a set of queries using the `--queries` parameter and specify an output directory for the result using the `--output-dir` parameter, e.g. `--queries` query-file-1 query-file-2 ... `--output-dir` some-directory

 For example: